EldenBeeGull

 I’ve been blessed to work with some great groups of people and as a result I haven’t felt the need to frequently change jobs.
 You can snag a traditional résumé here if you’re so inclined.

-I’ve worked as both an individual contributor and as a team lead.
-I helped with the Portfolio 7 release and the rest of the time I have focused on the award winning font management product lines of Suitcase, Suitcase Fusion 2, and the Universal Type Server.
-During this time we acquired our largest competitor and we were purchased twice ourselves.
-We’ve transitioned from OS 9 to OS X and I’ve been a part of over 25 product releases.
-On the Mac this is implemented in C++, Objective-C++ and Cocoa.
+I’ve worked as both an individual contributor and as a team lead on the award winning font management product lines of Suitcase, Suitcase Fusion, and the Universal Type Server.
+During this time we acquired our largest competitor and were purchased twice ourselves.
+We’ve transitioned from OS 9 to OS X and I’ve been a part of over 40 product releases.
+On the Mac this was implemented in C++, Objective-C++ and Cocoa.

-I work in the creative professional (publishing) space as a part of the Extensis font management product lines.
-It’s interesting to see how that problem domain spans all the way from I.T. to creative designers who are only willing to put up with technology because of the amazing things they can do with it.
+I worked in the creative professional (publishing) space as a part of the Extensis font management product lines.
+It was interesting to see how that problem domain spanned all the way from I.T. to creative designers who were only willing to put up with technology because of the amazing things they could do with it.

 I joined the company when it was known as Computer Networking Specialists.
 It was then renamed to Curriculum Networking Specialists and later bought by Chancery Software.
 The product, ClassWorks, still lives on.